f-tonini/SOD-modeling/README.md

 # SOD-modeling
 This repository contains the scripts used to develop a stochastic landscape spread model of forest pathogen *P. ramorum*, causal agent of the emerging infectious disease sudden oak death (SOD).
 This project is adjusted from the published research article:

 Ross K. Meentemeyer, Nik J. Cunniffe, Alex R. Cook, Joao A. N. Filipe, Richard D. Hunter, David M. Rizzo, and Christopher A. Gilligan 2011.
-Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030). *Ecosphere* 2:art17. [http://dx.doi.org/10.1890/ES10-00192.1] (http://www.esajournals.org/doi/abs/10.1890/ES10-00192.1)
+[Epidemiological modeling of invasion in heterogeneous landscapes: spread of sudden oak death in California (1990–2030)](http://www.esajournals.org/doi/abs/10.1890/ES10-00192.1). *Ecosphere* 2:art17.
+DOI: http://dx.doi.org/10.1890/ES10-00192.1

 ### *layers*
 This folder contains all the GIS layers necessary to test run our code.
 Subfolder **_weather_** contains weekly **m** (=moisture) and **c** (=mean temperature) raster files.
 These are called by the main R script during execution.